Medications and Drugs

 What is the most important information I should know about tacrolimus (Prograf)?

-Treatment with tacrolimus may increase your risk of developing certain life-threatening conditions, including serious infections, cancer, or transplant failure.
+Tacrolimus may increase your risk of developing serious infections, cancer, or transplant failure.
 Talk with your doctor about the risks and benefits of using this medication.

-You will need regular medical tests to be sure this medication is not causing harmful effects.
+You will need regular medical tests to be sure tacrolimus is not causing harmful effects.
 Do not miss any follow up visits to your doctor for blood or urine tests.
 Avoid being near people who are sick or have infections.

 Tacrolimus can harm your kidneys, and this effect is increased when you also use certain other medicines harmful to the kidneys.
 Before using tacrolimus, tell your doctor about all other medicines you use.
 Many other drugs (including some over-the-counter medicines) can be harmful to the kidneys.